Tj-Ward/Easy-PCA/README.md

 # --- In Development ---

-I stoped development because I no longer wanted to use PCA.
+I stoped development because I no longer wanted to use PCA in my analyses.

 Code needs review.
 Not thoroughly tested.